Przemysł II: Rebellion

-Alliance with Henryk Probus
+Alliance with Henry Probus

-After escaping from Gniezno, Przemysł II probably went on Lower Silesia under the care of Henryk IV Probus, Duke of Wrocław.
-This help was evidenced by the conclusion of an alliance (in unknown date) directed against "any man and Polish prince" with the exception of Duke Władysław of Opole and King Ottokar II of Bohemia.
+After escaping from Gniezno, Przemysł II probably went on Lower Silesia under the care of Henry Probus, Duke of Wrocław.
+This help was evidenced by the conclusion of an alliance (in unknown date) directed against "any man and Polish prince" with the exception of Duke Vladislaus I of Opole and King Ottokar II of Bohemia.
 (Note: This alliance was known only from a write-down document without date and place of origin, and the issue of giving a chronological time to that document is quite complicated (years 1273–1278 during the rule of Przemysł II over Poznań).
-The analysis of the events can be assumed that the most possible date could be half year of 1273.
-Cf A. Swieżawski: Przemysł.
+The analysis of the events suggests that the most possible date could be half of 1273.
+Cf. A. Swieżawski: Przemysł.
 Król Polski, Warsaw 2006, p.
 96. Other historians (for example, B. Nowacki: Przemysł II książę wielkopolski, król Polski 1257–1295, Poznań 1995, pp. 59–61) give as date for the conclusion of the alliance the year 1276.)

-An alliance between Przemysł II and Henry IV placed Bolesław the Pious in a very uncomfortable situation, because he was a member of the Pro-Hungarian coalition of Polish princes (in addition to him, it included Bolesław V the Chaste, Leszek II the Black and Konrad II of Masovia) could not remain indifferent to this close cooperation with the Duke of Wrocław, which was the leader of the Pro-bohemian coalition (where other Silesian princes also belonged).
+An alliance between Przemysł II and Henry Probus placed Bolesław the Pious in a very uncomfortable situation, because he was a member of the Pro-Hungarian coalition of Polish princes (in addition to him, it included Bolesław V the Chaste, Leszek II the Black and Konrad II of Masovia) could not remain indifferent to this close cooperation with the Duke of Wrocław, which was the leader of the Pro-bohemian coalition (where other Silesian princes also belonged).
 (Note: Here is further related the long-term conflict between the Kingdoms of Hungary and Bohemia after the fall of the Babenberg dynasty, who ended with the defeat of Przemyśl Otakar II in the Battle on the Marchfeld in 1278.
-Should be remembered, however, that after 1273 the Polish princes who were on the Hungarian side changed unexpectedly his politics and transferred their loyalty to the Bohemian side (probably due to the inability to find cooperation with the regency who ruled Hungary on behalf of the young King Ladislaus IV).
-More about this conflict could be see in: A. Barciak: Ideologia polityczna monarchii Przemysła Ottokara II.
+Should be remembered, however, that after 1273 the Polish princes who were on the Hungarian side changed their politics unexpectedly and transferred their loyalty to the Bohemian side (probably due to the inability to find cooperation with the regency that ruled Hungary on behalf of the young King Ladislaus IV).
+More about this conflict can be seen in: A. Barciak: Ideologia polityczna monarchii Przemysła Ottokara II.
 Studium z dziejów czeskiej polityki zagranicznej w drugiej połowie XIII wieku, Katowice 1982.)

 This alliance probably forced Bolesław the Pious to reconsider his treatment of his nephew and finally granted him the Duchy of Poznań in 1273.
-Przemysł II, in exchange, not only interrupted for a time his cooperation with the Duke of Wrocław, but decided to support his uncle in the expedition against Władysław of Opole (ally of King Ottokar II and Henryk IV Probus), in retaliation for the attempts of the Opole ruler to overthrow the government of Bolesław V the Chaste in Lesser Poland during the first half of 1273.
-Thus, with high probability, it can be concluded that by this time the conflict between Przemysł II and his uncle for power has been finally resolved.
+Przemysł II, in exchange, not only interrupted for a time his cooperation with the Duke of Wrocław, but decided to support his uncle in the expedition against Władysław of Opole (ally of King Ottokar II and Henry Probus), in retaliation for the attempts of the Opole ruler to overthrow the government of Bolesław V the Chaste in Lesser Poland during the first half of 1273.
+Thus, with high probability, it can be concluded that by this time, the conflict between Przemysł II and his uncle for power has been finally resolved.